-If you are pregnant, planning to fall pregnant or have had a baby, download a copy of the Pregnancy Guide to learn safe exercises.
+If you are pregnant, planning to fall pregnant or have had a baby, read the Pregnancy Guide to learn safe exercises.

 If things are not getting better after six months, speak to your doctor, physiotherapist or continence nurse advisor.
 To find a service provider in your area visit our continence service provider directory.